9. Byte array images

 Tasks

-Modify the code to add 2 nested for-loops for x values so that the left and right edges use the maxbrightness value.
+Modify the code to add 2 nested for-loops for x values so that the left and right edges use the max_brightness value.

 from microbit import *